Back

 Next

-ICTP maintains a programme of prestigious physics and mathematics prizes that honour top physicists and mathematicians, especially those from developing countries.
+ICTP maintains a programme of prestigious physics and mathematics prizes that honor top physicists and mathematicians, especially those from developing countries.

-Its Dirac Medal, one of the most prestigious medals in the field of theoretical physics, can be considered as a barometer for future success: seven medallists have proceeded to win Physics Nobel Prizes.
+Its Dirac Medal, one of the most prestigious medals in the field of theoretical physics, can be considered as a barometer for future success: eight medallists have proceeded to win Physics Nobel Prizes.

 P.A.M.
 Dirac